TICKETS ON SALE NOW – CLICK HERE FOR DETAILS

 Interval with raffle for the John Muir Trust, followed by the photo and film awards

-Jenny, from Inverness, will recount tales of her journey in a bubbly and fun way, sharing the fun times as well as the hardships and determination faced on her epic journey.
+Jenny, from Inverness, will recount tales of her journey in a bubbly and fun way, sharing the fun times as well as the hardships (think tornados, bears and Russian traffic!) and determination faced on her epic journey.